 Maybe you’re more eager to listen to lapping waves while you sun yourself on a sandy beach – Gaylord has that, too.
 Otsego Lake State Park and the Wah Wah Soo public access site offer strips of sand long enough for everyone to enjoy.
 Float the refreshing, shallow waters on a tube, build a sandcastle fit for a king or don your SPF and get a little R & R on your favorite beach blanket.
-Along with Otsego Lake, both Opal and Thumb Lakes offer clear waters with sandy shores perfect for lounging.
+Along with Otsego Lake, Thumb Lake offers clear waters with sandy shores perfect for lounging.